Donald O. Hebb: Controversial research

 Hebb's name has often been invoked in discussions of the involvement of psychological researchers in interrogation techniques, including the use of sensory deprivation, because of his research into this field.
 Speaking at a Harvard symposium on sensory deprivation in June 1958, Hebb is quoted as remarking:

-The work that we have done at McGill University began, actually, with the problem of brainwashing.
-We were not permitted to say so in the first publishing....
-The chief impetus, of course, was the dismay at the kind of "confessions" being produced at the Russian Communist trials.
-"Brainwashing" was a term that came a little later, applied to Chinese procedures.
-We did not know what the Russian procedures were, but it seemed that they were producing some peculiar changes of attitude.
-How?

-One possible factor was perceptual isolation and we concentrated on that.

 Recent research has argued that Hebb's sensory deprivation research was funded by and coordinated with the CIA (with the CIA intending to use the research to develop new interrogation and torture techniques).
 Some of this research was done in secret, and the results were initially shared only with United States authorities.
 Some of this research involved volunteers who spent hours in sensory deprivation conditions that some argue should be considered torture, although the subjects in his studies were university student volunteers, not patients, and were free to quit the experiment at any time.
-Similar procedures, involving isolation tanks filled with heavily salted, neutrally buoyant water kept at body temperature, also served as the basis for techniques developed to enhance relaxation and meditation, which are still in use.

-Pantheon of Skeptics

-At a meeting of the executive council of the Committee for Skeptical Inquiry (CSI) in Denver, Colorado in April 2011, Hebb was selected for inclusion in CSI's Pantheon of Skeptics.
-The Pantheon of Skeptics was created by CSI to remember the legacy of deceased fellows of CSI and their contributions to the cause of scientific skepticism.